MatthewLacerda2/cold-email-extension/README.md

 1. At `r_jina_ai.ts`, we fetch from `https://r.jina.ai/`, which takes a given URL and returns it's content in a nice format friendly to LLMs
 2. At `gemini.ts`, we send a prompt to Google Gemini's API to write a cold-email for us, alongside the page's content

+The rest of the action happens in the SidePanel.tsx and .css.
+There isn't much in the other project files